 We are highly dependent on Michael Kauffman, M.D., Ph.D., our Chief Executive Officer, and Sharon Shacham, Ph.D., M.B.A., our President and Chief Scientific Officer, as well as the other principal members of our management and scientific teams.
 Although we have entered into formal employment agreements with Drs.
 Kauffman and Shacham, these agreements do not prevent them from terminating their employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.
-The loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.
+On April 3, 2017, Justin Renz resigned as our Executive Vice President, Chief Financial Officer and Treasurer of the Company, and we have commenced a search for a new chief financial officer.
+The loss of the services of any of our key employees, or difficulties or delays in identifying, attracting, engaging and transitioning to a new chief financial officer, could impede the achievement of our research, development, commercialization and other business objectives.